Saturnian (poetry)

 The tomb of Lucius Cornelius Scipio Barbatus, erected around 150 BC, contains an Old Latin inscription in Saturnian meter.

 Saturnian meter or verse is an old Latin and Italic poetic form, of which the principles of versification have become obscure.
 Only 132 complete uncontroversial verses survive.
 95 literary verses and partial fragments have been preserved as quotations in later grammatical writings, as well as 37 verses in funerary or dedicatory inscriptions.
 The majority of literary Saturnians come from the Odysseia (more commonly known as the Odissia or Odyssia), a translation/paraphrase of Homer's Odyssey by Livius Andronicus (c.
 3rd century BC), and the Bellum Poenicum, an epic on the First Punic War by Gnaeus Naevius (c.
 3rd century BC).

 The meter was moribund by the time of the literary verses and forgotten altogether by classical times, falling out of use with the adoption of the hexameter and other Greek verse forms.
 Quintus Ennius is the poet who is generally credited with introducing the Greek hexameter in Latin, and dramatic meters seem to have been well on their way to domestic adoption in the works of his approximate contemporary Plautus.
-These Greek verse forms were considered more sophisticated than the native tradition; Horace called the Saturnian horridus.
+These Greek verse forms were considered more sophisticated than the native tradition; Horace called the Saturnian horridus ('rude').
 Consequently, the poetry in this meter was not preserved.
 Cicero regretted the loss in his Brutus:

 Atque utinam exstārent illa carmina, quae multīs saeclīs ante suam aetātem in epulīs esse cantitāta ā singulīs conuīuīs dē clārōrum uirōrum laudibus in Orīginibus scrīptum relīquit Catō.

 'I heartily wish those venerable Odes were still extant, which Cato informs us in his Antiquities, used to be sung by every guest in his turn at the homely feasts of our ancestors, many ages before, to commemorate the feats of their heroes.'

 However, it has been noted that later poets like Ennius (by extension Virgil, who follows him in both time and technique) preserve something of the Saturnian aesthetic in hexameter verse.
 Ennius explicitly acknowledges Naevius' poem and skill (lines 206–7 and 208–9 in the edition of Skutsch, with translations by Goldberg):